 Payment by Credit Card:

 If paying by credit card we accept Visa and MasterCard.
-Please fill out the credit card authorization form is located on our website on the Forms and Documents page in the Student and Sponsor Agency Forms & Documents Section Section you will find the Credit Card Authorization Form.
+Please fill out the Credit Card Authorization Form [pdf] located under Forms and Documents.
 Print out the form and completely fill it out and sign it.
 Mail the form to Bucks County Community College Department of Public Safety Training and Certification, 1760 South Easton Road, Doylestown, PA 18901.

 If setting up company sponsorship for students please contact Susan Leiggi at 215-968-8480 or via email at Susan.Leiggi@bucks.edu.
 Please have the students name and account number (student id #) along with the class information available.
 If you do not have the student account number (student id #) please have the students address and birth date for verification purposes.